State Library of Western Australia: Western Australian heritage

 The Battye Library contains a comprehensive collection of books published in Western Australia, as well as books by a Western Australian or about Western Australia published elsewhere.

-The State Library was the legal deposit library for Western Australia under the Copyright Act 1895 and the Newspaper Libel and Registration Act 1884, but these Acts were repealed in 1994 and 2005 respectively.
+SLWA was the legal deposit library for Western Australia under the Copyright Act 1895 and the Newspaper Libel and Registration Act 1884, but these acts were repealed in 1994 and 2005 respectively.
 Legal deposit provisions were re-established in principle in 2012, with the passing of the Legal Deposit Act 2012, and brought into force for physical publications with the passage of the Legal Deposit Regulations 2013.

 Reference and lending library

 The library's reference collection provides resources which "reflect key Australian reference publications; and cover all subject areas to support self-directed learning to an undergraduate level".
 The collection holds over 300,000 books and nearly 5,000 serial titles, and many items are available for loan.
-The library also provides a number of electronic resources, some of which are available off-site for library members.
+SLWA also provides a number of electronic resources, some of which are available off-site for library members.
 There are also approximately 100 public computers available to users, as well as free Wi-Fi.

 Other specialised collections and services include: